MicrosoftDocs/fabric-docs/docs/security/az-resiliency.md

 >
 > While Microsoft strives to provide uniform and consistent availability zone support, in some cases of availability-zone failure, Fabric capacities located in Azure regions with higher customer demand fluctuations might experience higher than normal latency.
 >
-> on-prem gateways and large semantic models in Power BI do not currently support availability zones.
+> On-prem gateways and large semantic models in Power BI do not currently support availability zones.

 Fabric makes commercially-reasonable efforts to provide availability zone support in various regions as follows: